-On 13 October 2022, Filippo Tomasello, FF2020’s Regulations Manager and Senior Partner at EuroUSC Italia and Sara De Silvestri, Biomedical Engineer at Ospedale San Raffaele (Hospital San Raffaele) and part of the FF2020 team in Milan, held presentations at Dronitaly in Bologna.
+On 13 October 2022, Filippo Tomasello, FF2020’s Regulations Manager and Senior Partner at EuroUSC Italia and Sara De Silvestri, Biomedical Engineer at Ospedale San Raffaele (San Raffaele Hospital) and part of the FF2020 team in Milan, held presentations at Dronitaly in Bologna.
 Dronitaly is one of the top Italian events about civil drones, where professionals and potential customers can debate the most important elements of the drone industry.
 Joining Filippo from EuroUSC Italia were Marilea Laviola, Dissemination Consultant, and Pasquale Junior Capasso, Safety and Compliance Engineer.

 The conference was opened by Enrico Di Palma, president of ENAC (Italian Civil Aviation Authority), with contributions from Riccardo Delise, Programme Manager of UAS at ENAC, as well as Cristiano Baldoni, Chief of Business Systems Integration of D-flight (Italy’s leading Unmanned Traffic Management (UTM) provider).